rajp152k/cust_dl_lib/log.md

 		- allows lots of testing and experimentation
 	- created a runner to allow for compact passage of hyperparameters to again allow for convenient updates when experimenting

+## Scheduling

+	- adding annealing capabilities
+		- using the callback functionality gained in the previous update